mr-singh-7112/filetransfer/README.md

 ## 🔧 Technical Details

-- Built with Python 3 (uses only standard libraries)
+- Built with Python 3 + cryptography library for encryption
-- Runs on port 8080 by default
+- Runs on port 8081 by default (configurable via PORT env var)
-- Files saved in `uploads/` folder
+- Files encrypted and saved in `uploads/` folder
+- Owner tokens stored as `.token` files for authentication
-- Supports all file types
+- Supports all file types with automatic encryption/decryption
 - Thread-safe for multiple simultaneous uploads
+- Real-time file cleanup every hour for expired files
+- PWA manifest for mobile app installation

 ## 🛠️ Troubleshooting